scotthammel/kickstarter-analysis/README.md

 ## Results

 - Based on an analysis of the Theater Outcomes by launch date there are two big conclusions.
 First, out of 1,369 campaigns, around 61% were successful.
 Campaigns taken place during the months of May, June and July totaled around 35% of all successful theater campaigns.
 Crowdfunded campaigns in theater or plays were two of the biggest categories based on the dataset.

-- What can you conclude about the Outcomes based on Goals?

-- Limitations are based on relaying on the dataset provided to give Louise the best recommendation.

-- Another possible graph that can be included would be the comparisions other categories based on their launch date and crowfunding goals in comparison to the "theater" category.
+Analyzing the Outcomes based on Goals graph will show that the higgest overall avaerage successful campaigns had a crowfunding goal of $1,000-$5,000.
+This range gave a success rate of about 74% based on the dataset.
+My advise is to keep the campign goal no higher that range.
+Limitations are based on relaying on the dataset provided to give Louise the best recommendation.
+Another possible graph that can be included would be the comparisions other categories based on their launch date and crowfunding goals in comparison to the "theater" category.